TIA & Life Insurance

 Income protection pays you a replacement of some of your monthly income, if you are unable to work due to ill health.

-When you apply for income protection after having had a TIA, it is a good idea to be prepared that there could be a cerebrovascular exclusión on the policy claims set.
-This can include exclusions for strokes and brain hemorrhages, for example.
+When you apply for income protection after having had a TIA, it is a good idea to be prepared that there could be a cerebrovascular exclusion on the policy claims set.
+This can include exclusions for strokes and brain haemorrhages, for example.
 I understand that this might not sound ideal, but I am just trying to be open about what is going to be available to you, without giving false expectations.
-The policy will still cover you for anything else healthwise, that causes you to be unable to work, which is quite a lot of scenarios.
+The policy will still cover you for anything else health-wise, that causes you to be unable to work, which is quite a lot of scenarios.

 With income protection the insurance company that you apply to will be quite interested in knowing details about any time you have had to take off work in the last few years, due to your health.
 They will want to know the same medical information that is needed for the other insurances on this page, which will include details of your blood pressure and cholesterol, amongst other factors.

 There are also income protection policies that can be arranged through your employer, that can sometimes offer more options for arranging this type of insurance.
 Some options will not include exclusions relating to strokes.
 These are quite specific policies and will need to be discussed with an adviser who can give you access to them, if your employer is willing to look at the cover.

 What is a TIA?

 A transient ischaemic attack (also known as a mini-stroke or TIA) typically occurs when a blood clot blocks the supply of blood to a person’s brain.
 Less frequently a TIA is caused by a haemorrhage, that causes bleeding on the brain.
 A TIA will often last a few minutes with little to no permanent symptoms after 24 hours.
 In some cases a TIA has such little impact on the individual that doctors can struggle to diagnose that one has actually occurred.
 TIAs last a shorter period of time than a stroke and recovery is usually quicker.